So many retailers love to complain that online retailers are killing them.

 Do a better job with those in your store.
 And I don't mean your products or services.
-The soft skills of customer service are not in employees’ toolkit these days.
-Your employees may think they are doing a great job, but from the shopper’s perspective they aren’t.
-That’s why you have to know your customer journey, what you want shoppers to feel when they first walk in, and what associates should choose to say to them after they buy.
-You must have a relentless focus to be curious about, to understand, and yes…to get your customers to purchase if you want to keep them from pulling out their phones.
+The soft skills of customer service are not in employees’ toolkits these days.
+Your employees may think they are doing a great job, but from the shopper’s perspective, they aren’t.
+That’s why you must know your customer journey, what you want shoppers to feel when they first walk in, and what associates should say to them after they buy.
+You must have a relentless focus to be curious about, to understand, and, yes…to get your customers to purchase if you want to keep them from pulling out their phones.
 Checkout retail sales training that thousands are using right now in their stores to increase conversions – SalesRX.com

 Have more employees on the floor.
 One of the biggest reasons loyal customers jump on their phones is to find information.
 The fewer employees you have, the more shoppers will grow impatient.
 Don’t give them a reason to go on their phones!
-And if they do, have your employees well trained and able to poke holes in online retailers’ claims about the same product.
-Make sure they’re able to compare and contrast offers from your online competition with models the shopper can take home right now.
+And if they do, have your employees well-trained and able to poke holes in online retailers’ claims about the same product.
+Make sure they can compare and contrast offers from your online competition with models the shopper can take home right now.

 Have your own online store.
-I know, many years ago I said you shouldn’t, but my thinking has changed.
-You do need an online presence so for your customers can purchase your products online.
-I still believe you can’t compete with Amazon who is responsible for 55% of searches online…they’re basically a search engine connected to a warehouse.
-But your customers are expecting to buy from those they trust when they want, where they want, and how they want.
-Start your online store with your top 25 items then expand to your top 100.
+Many years ago, I said you shouldn’t, but my thinking has changed.
+You need an online presence so your customers can purchase your products online.
+I still believe you can’t compete with Amazon, which is responsible for 55% of searches online…they’re basically a search engine connected to a warehouse.
+But your customers expect to buy from those they trust when they want, where they want, and how they want.
+Start your online store with your top 25 items, then expand to your top 100.
 Make sure to mention your site to everyone.
 And if you’re open to haggling with those online shoppers, take a look at Pricewaiter.

 Find new markets.
-How many times do you go back to the same customer with the same offers?
+How often do you return to the same customer with the same offers?
 Say you’re a bike store and you had a successful charity ride last year so you send out the same invitation to join this year.
 Instead, go to a new charity to expose your business to a new market.
 And go to your online competitors’ sites and see what organizations they support to see which could be a good fit for you.

-Broadcast in real time.
-What if your shoppers could see what you just got in in your shop - offline - instead of having to wait for someone else’s website to show them?
-Resale stores are wising up to the opportunity to beat online retailers by holding merchandise shows using Facebook and other social media live streaming features.
+Broadcast in real-time.
+What if your shoppers could see what you just got in in your shop offline instead of waiting for someone else’s website to show them?
+Resale stores are wising up to the opportunity to beat online retailers by holding merchandise shows using Facebook, and other social media live streaming features.
 A bonus is this gives your millennials a chance to partner in your success and show their personalities.
 Online marketing doesn't have to be expensive and can help you build foot traffic.
 Here are five businesses killing it with Facebook live video.

 Use more technology in-store.
-There are a host of new consumer apps that allow shoppers to do more online – why not use them or create your own?
-For example, a furniture store can look at Modsey which gives 3D renderings of rooms so consumers can make sure that new couch will fit their current room.
-Delectable is a great source for wine enthusiasts – why not use it on your salesfloor?
-You can encourage your employees to build profiles so they understand what shoppers are using.
+There are many new consumer apps that allow shoppers to do more online – why not use them or create your own?
+For example, a furniture store can look at Modsey, which gives 3D renderings of rooms so consumers can ensure that the new couch will fit their current room.
+Delectable is a great source for wine enthusiasts – why not use it on your sales floor?
+You can encourage your employees to build profiles to understand what shoppers use.
 But tech doesn’t have to be just apps.
-We trust technology that tells us the best mattress to buy based on a bodyscanning evaluation in store, or shoes to buy based on a foot scan, or even which Ray-Bans to buy from virtual mirrors.
+We trust technology that tells us the best mattress to buy based on a body scanning evaluation in store, or shoes to buy based on a foot scan, or even which Ray-Bans to buy from virtual mirrors.
 These technologies are becoming more and more affordable and accessible.
 Look at how to bring these gee-whiz technologies onto your selling floor to cement the deal after you’ve built trust.

 Online retailers push you to excel.

-Online shoe retailers are really hitting brick and mortar stores.
-Designer Shoe Warehouse (DSW) is testing allowing customers to rent their shoes as well as giving customers a credit for returning their worn ones.
+Online shoe retailers are really hitting brick-and-mortar stores.
+Designer Shoe Warehouse (DSW) is testing, allowing customers to rent their shoes and giving customers credit for returning their worn ones.